 Advanced Galaxy workflow features, 3 March, watch the video

-Processing thousands of datasets simultaneously, 10 March
+Processing thousands of datasets simultaneously, 10 March watch the video

 Galaxy bridge to Jupyter notebooks and RStudio, 17 March

 Speed up your data analysis with Galaxy: Features no one knows about, 24 March